mlflow-oidc/mlflow-migration/databricks_notebooks/README.md

 **_Experimental_**

-Using Databricks `%sh` cell mode, you can execute MLflow Export Import scripts from the Linux shell.
+Using Databricks `%sh` cell mode, you can execute MLflow Migration scripts from the Linux shell.
 See the [_README.py](scripts/_README.py) and and [Console_Scripts](scripts/Console_Scripts.py) notebook.

 From a notebook you can then call a script such as: